Adoption Finalization in Louisiana

 Once the postplacement requirements are met, the birth parents’ rights have been legally terminated, and any ICPC or ICWA procedures have been adhered to, it will be time for the Louisiana adoption finalization hearing.

-For more information about receiving a final decree of adoption in Louisiana, please call American Adoptions at 1-800-ADOPTION to speak with a licensed social worker.
+For more information about receiving a final decree of adoption in Louisiana, please speak with a local adoption attorney.
+For more information about adopting in Louisiana with our agency, please call American Adoptions at 1-800-ADOPTION.